okfn/opendataeditor/portal/content/docs/documentation/comparision-to-alternatives.md

 ![DEPORT DATA EDITOR](./assets/alternative-data-editors/alternatives-vscode-depot.png)

+## Comparision

 In summary, there are various data editing applications out there, each specializing in different areas such as data cleaning, editing, standardization and publishing.

-When comparing `ODE` to other alternatives, it also offers data cleaning, validation, standardization and packaging features. `ODE` supports easy data publishing like `Data Curator` and `Datasette`.
+When comparing **Open Data Editor** to other alternatives, it also offers data cleaning, validation, standardization and packaging features. **Open Data Editor** supports easy data publishing like `Data Curator` and `Datasette`.
 It is easy to publish the processed data to `CKAN`, `Github` and `Zenodo` with a single button click.

-Similar to `Excel`, `Datasette`, `Excel Viewer` and `Deport Data Editor`, `ODE` also supports data editing and exploration using easy to use GUI Interface.
-Besides tabular data, `ODE` support other file types such as images, scripts, sql, charts etc. With `CHAT AI` `ODE` empowers users by assisting them in generating and editing various types of files supported by `ODE`.
+Similar to `Excel`, `Datasette`, `Excel Viewer` and `Deport Data Editor`, **Open Data Editor** also supports data editing and exploration using easy to use GUI Interface.
+Besides tabular data, **Open Data Editor** supports other file types such as images, scripts, sql, charts etc. With AI features **Open Data Editor** empowers users by assisting them in generating and editing various types of files.

-`ODE` is available as both a web application and a standalone application through Microsoft and Mac App Stores.
+**Open Data Editor** is available on all major platforms: Linux, MacOS, and Windows.

 > ℹ️ Are you looking for a Data Editor for your critical project?
 Give Open Data Editor a try and share your feedback with us!